CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNexusCloudSite.md

 HasNexusCloudAccount returns a boolean if a field has been set.

+### SetNexusCloudAccountNil

+`func (o *NiatelemetryNexusCloudSite) SetNexusCloudAccountNil(b bool)`

+ SetNexusCloudAccountNil sets the value for NexusCloudAccount to be an explicit nil

+### UnsetNexusCloudAccount
+`func (o *NiatelemetryNexusCloudSite) UnsetNexusCloudAccount()`

+UnsetNexusCloudAccount ensures that no value is present for NexusCloudAccount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)